 Over the Hedge is a 2006 film released by DreamWorks Animation and is based on the comic of the same name.It follows the adventure of a handful of woodland animals: a turtle named Verne; a raccoon, RJ; and Hammy, a squirrel are a few of them.
 The animals have to deal with their home being turned into suburbs.
-In 2006 an animated film based on the comic was released by Dreamworks Animation.
-It starred Bruce Willis as RJ, Steve Carell as Hammy, and Garry Shandling as Verne.
+The film stars Bruce Willis as RJ, Steve Carell as Hammy, and Garry Shandling as Verne.
 The plot of the movie involves Verne and the others as RJ gives them their first introduction to the neighborhood that has been constructed around their home, accidentally taking over Verne's role as leader.
 In truth, he's just using them to gather food for a bear whose winter reserves he accidentally destroyed.It should be noted that this film marks one of the three times that DreamWorks was able to outscore Pixar on Rotten Tomatoes, very narrowly surpassing Cars with a 75%.
 It was released during a time when DreamWorks was considered to be in a Dork Age, but fans and critics alike consider it to be the best thing the company put out during that time due to the toned down pop culture references and Character Development.Like many other movies, it got its own video game adaptation.

 The Over the Hedge film contains examples of: